 I found references to the school relocating to Pasadena, or close to it, at an unknown date.
 Yet, I could find no record of the Henriot School in Pasadena.
 To its great credit, Pasadena seldom erases its own history.
 Hmm.

 While searching for any available information on the Henriots, I found a reference to a Henriot Avenue in a list of tax-delinquent properties.

 |Henriot Avenue referenced in a delinquent tax list|

 |Newspaper ad referencing the Henriot School "near Sycamore Grove, on the Pasadena road", 1884|

 |Newspaper announcement mentioning the school was "at Arroyo Seco", 1886|

-From these newspaper clippings, we can conclude three things: that there was a street named for the Henriots, that it was "near Sycamore Grove, on the Pasadena road" (hence the misbelief that it was ever in Pasadena), and that it was "at Arroyo Seco".
+From these newspaper clippings, we can conclude three things: that there was a street named for the Henriots, that the school was "near Sycamore Grove, on the Pasadena road" (hence the misbelief that it was ever in Pasadena), and that the school was also "at Arroyo Seco".

 Street names can be a very telling indicator of who lived in an area long ago.
 But where was Henriot Avenue?